cai360/Shift_scheduling/backend/DESIGN/shifts.md

 - A Shift is not an assignment and does not imply that any employee is assigned.
 - Shifts are created in bulk based on generation rules defined by managers.

+## Domain
+- A shift represents a planned working time slot created by manager
+- A shift is not an assignment

 ## Core Rules
 - A shifts belongs to exactly one company
 - Only company managers can create, updates, or deletes shifts